 Example Incident using Email Endpoint

-The following example email will result in the creation of a new incident that will be routed to the team Lannister (routing key = lannister).
+The following example email will result in the creation of a new incident that will be routed to the team Lost (routing key = lost).

 Make sure that the subject line of the email is the same for all emails related to a given incident (excluding the keyword, obviously).
-In other words, if you were to send an email with the subject line “Database server DB6 is down CRITICAL” and then you tried sending an email to resolve the incident with the subject line “Database server DB6 is up RECOVERY”, the VictorOps platform would not recognize that the second email is related to the incident opened by the first (because the entity_id for the first alert contains the word down, while the entity_id for the resolution message is different, containing the word up instead).
+In other words, if you were to send an email with the subject line “Database server DB6 is down CRITICAL” and then you tried sending an email to resolve the incident with the subject line “Database server DB6 is up RECOVERY”, the On-Call platform would not recognize that the second email is related to the incident opened by the first (because the entity_id for the first alert contains the word down, while the entity_id for the resolution message is different, containing the word up instead).

 Legacy Email Systems

 Recommended Rules Engine Rules

 Sending alerts through the email integration can be limited depending on the flexibility you have over your email system.
-If you have the ability to modify the subject line and body of the email you may transform Critical alerts to a Recovery state.
+If you have the ability to modify the subject line and body of the email you may transform Critical alerts into a Recovery state.
 For this use case, please see the example Rules Engine rule below.
 Note the spaces on either side of the keyword UP.

-With this Transmogrifier rule, we are looking for a keyword or phrase “UP” in the Email Body (state_message in the payload) using wildcard matching, denoted by the asterisks.
+With this Rules Engine rule, we are looking for a keyword or phrase “UP” in the Email Body (state_message in the payload) using wildcard matching, denoted by the asterisks.
 If the keyword or phrase “UP” is present in the body of the email, then the message_type will transform to RECOVERY (this can be replaced with any of the parsable fields listed in the “Formatting Emails and Handling Incidents” section).